Bessemer Trust: Company

 Bessemer Trust's headquarters are in New York City.
-The firm has 18 regional offices located in Atlanta, Boston, Chicago, Dallas, Denver, Grand Cayman, Greenwich, Houston, Los Angeles, Miami, Naples, Palm Beach, San Francisco, Seattle, Stuart, Washington, D.C., Wilmington, and Woodbridge in New Jersey.
+The firm has 18 regional offices located in Atlanta, Boston, Chicago, Dallas, Denver, Grand Cayman, Greenwich, Houston, Los Angeles, Miami, Naples, Palm Beach, San Francisco, Seattle, Stuart in Florida, Washington, D.C., Wilmington, and Woodbridge in New Jersey.

 Bessemer Trust manages wealth totaling $106 billion, 90% of which comes from their 2,300 clients.
 With a client-retention rate of 98.4%, the firm holds on to significantly more of their clients than the industry-wide average of 95%.
 Clients must have at least $10 million to expect a full range of services from Bessemer Trust.